Nandaka/DanbooruDownloader/readme.txt

 Changelog:
 =============================
+- DanbooruDownloader201205xx
+  - Add option to backup the tags.xml before updating.
+  - Add option to merge the tags.xml after updating (slow!).
+  - Clear the page number text box if provider selection is changed.

 - DanbooruDownloader20120505
   - Fix SubString error in MakeFilename if there is no '/' in the filename format or save folder.
   - Add blacklist tag support.